 Centuries later, nobles in medieval Europe stored their valuables in hardwood boxes wrapped in iron fittings, adding extra strength and durability, but they were still not impenetrable and certainly not fire proof.
 As in so many other areas, it was the Renaissance age that saw true innovation in the science of security, and like other Renaissance advances, its epicenter was located in Italy.
 From the 14th to the 16th centuries, Italy was a hub of economic and cultural activity.
 Flourishing trade in cities like Milan, Venice and Florence made many merchants extremely wealthy, and a need for solid, large security containers emerged.

 Weighing hundreds of pounds, this example of 16th-century Italian floor safe is enveloped with thick iron plates, iron strappings and rivets around a fitted oak interior, making it far closer to indestructible than previous strong boxes.
+Built with some of the heaviest iron construction, this piece is fire proof and is still in working condition.
 It also has a three-key locking system, and each of the three original iron keys are different, meaning three partners would have to be present to open it.
 The front of the safe features a separate iron strap that could be locked in place and was used to cover the keyholes to make it even more difficult to break into.

 Many of the earliest lock boxes and safes were used by churches within their sacristies to protect sacred vessels, parish records and other valuables.
 There were also used in lieu of banks by wealthy individuals, merchants and businessmen to store money, jewelry and important documents.
 Safes using multiple, unique keys were extremely useful for business partners because it meant that if each partner possessed a different key, it would require everyone’s presence to unlock the safe, thus keeping everyone honest.

 Moving into the 19th century, safes came into increasingly higher demand.
+European craftsmen developed quite the skill in making cast iron safes.
 Industry was booming in Europe, especially in England, and improved transportation meant that trade expanded throughout the continent.
 These factors led to a surplus of capital among both institutions and individuals, requiring a means by which to protect those assets.
 Transporting goods by train, carriage or ship was common, but there were potential losses from theft, fire and bad weather to consider.
 Safes of the period, although very heavy, were portable and often traveled with businessmen on these journeys to keep cash and their most valuable goods safe.

 Locking Mechanisms and Complexity